 Senior health: How to prevent and detect malnutrition

 Malnutrition is a serious senior health issue.
-Know the warning signs and how to help an older loved one avoid poor nutrition.By Mayo Clinic Staff
+Know the warning signs and how to help an older adult avoid poor nutrition.By Mayo Clinic Staff

-Good nutrition is critical to overall health and well-being — yet many older adults are at risk of inadequate nutrition.
-Know the causes and signs of nutrition problems in older adults, as well as steps you can take to ensure a nutrient-rich diet for an older loved one.
+Good nutrition is critical to overall health and well-being, yet many older adults are at risk of inadequate nutrition.
+As the adult child or caregiver of an older adult, you can learn the signs and risks of malnutrition and how to promote a nutrient-rich diet.

 Problems caused by malnutrition

 Malnutrition in older adults can lead to various health concerns, including:

 - A weak immune system, which increases the risk of infections

 - Muscle weakness and decreased bone mass, which can lead to falls and fractures

 The causes of malnutrition might seem straightforward — too little food or a diet lacking in nutrients.
 In reality, malnutrition is often caused by a combination of physical, social and psychological issues.
 For example: